Emotional Broos says Mzansi has given him the most love in his 55-year career

-Ahead of the much-anticipated final Bafana Bafana 2026 FIFA World Cup squad announcement, national team sponsor Standard Bank hosted a send-off breakfast for the team at their headquarters in Rosebank on Wednesday.
+In anticipation of the eagerly awaited final Bafana Bafana 2026 FIFA World Cup squad announcement, national team sponsor Standard Bank hosted a send-off breakfast for the team at their headquarters in Rosebank on Wednesday.

-Led by coach Hugo Broos, all 32 Bafana players who are in the preliminary squad attended the event, as a rousing crowd at the flagship Standard Bank 5-star green-rated complex welcomed them.
+Led by coach Hugo Broos, all 32 Bafana players who are in the preliminary squad attended the event, as a rousing crowd at the flagship Standard Bank five-star green-rated complex welcomed them.

-Broos, who took to the stage to address the staff who stood by the railings spanning 11 stories, chanting his name, delivered an emotional speech, conceding that South Africa has given him the most love and support in his 55-year football career.
+Broos took to the stage to address the staff chanting his name from the railings spanning 11 storeys and delivered an emotional speech, conceding that South Africa has given him the most love and support in his 55-year football career.

-“I could not have done this without my entire technical team and my assistant Helman Mkhalelele,” Broos said.
+“I could not have done this job without my entire technical team and my assistant Helman Mkhalelele,” Broos said.

 “Secondly, I am 74 years old, and in my 55-year career in football, I can assure you that what I am seeing today [a full crowd] … I have never felt this kind of love and support, and I thank you all for that.”
 A visibly emotional Broos added as he walked off the stage.

-SA Football Association President Danny Jordaan also took a moment to give a keynote, expressing his delight and sending a message of support to Broos and his team.
+SA Football Association (Safa) president Danny Jordaan also took a moment to give a keynote, expressing his delight and sending a message of support to Broos and his team.

 “We are going to the biggest football event in the world, the FIFA World Cup.
 It will be the first time the tournament will have 48 teams, with 10 coming from the African continent.